Harbour Master 01736 362523, VHF 12

 If choosing to anchor..... even in perfect weather it is most inadvisable to leave your boat unattended even if you can clearly see it at all times.
 There was a report in the Yachting press a while ago of a salvage attempt made on an unattended yacht, that was clearly in no danger whatsoever.
 In this case the owner (an ex Naval Commander) had nipped ashore in the dinghy to walk his dog, and watched in amazement as his boat was pirated away to the harbour.
 In this incident the owner retrieved his boat with a bit of unpleasantness.
 Be warned.

 In all probability when you contact the HM he will allocate you a berth on the deep side of the pontoon; as soon as you have cleared the entrance alter to starboard towards the end of the Mary Williams pier and the pontoons will be seen to port of that; be careful of the depths on your port side if coming in at LW.
 The photo gallery contains plenty of shots where you can see the berthing arrangements.
-Harbour dues are modest at about £25 a night for a 10m boat, but this is not a long stay harbour, Penzance being the nearest place for a longer stay.
+Harbour dues (2022) are £26 a night for boats up to 8 metres and £31 for those up to 12 metres, but this is not a long stay harbour, Penzance being the nearest place for a longer stay.

 Freshwater and shore power (£1.50 per night) is available on the pontoons, and Calor gas and camping gas can normally be obtained by asking the harbour master.
 Petrol is only available by Jerry can from the local garage, and diesel by arrangement with the harbour master.
 There are a few shore power points on the pontoons and these are due to be increased for 2014.
 Security on the pontoons is due to be increased and a key will be available from the Harbour office